SapienzaNLP/homonymy-wsd/README.md

 The sense-tagged sentences fall into two categories:

-1. **WordNet Examples**: usage examples from WordNet, each containing exactly one tagged WordNet sense.
+1. **WordNet Examples**: usage examples from WordNet, each containing exactly one tagged WordNet sense;
 2. **SemCor, SemEval-2007, and ALL<sub>NEW</sub>**: annotated corpora containing multiple sense-tagged words per sentence.

 #### Field Descriptions